PABannier/bark.cpp/README.md

 - [X] Plain C/C++ implementation without dependencies
 - [X] AVX, AVX2 and AVX512 for x86 architectures
+- [X] Mixed F16 / F32 precision
+- [X] 4-bit, 5-bit and 8-bit integer quantization
 - [ ] Optimized via ARM NEON, Accelerate and Metal frameworks
 - [ ] iOS on-device deployment using CoreML
-- [X] Mixed F16 / F32 precision
-- [ ] 4-bit, 5-bit and 8-bit integer quantization

 The original implementation of `bark.cpp` is the bark's 24Khz English model.
-We expect to support multiple languages in the future, as well as other vocoders (see [this](https://github.com/PABannier/bark.cpp/issues/36) and [this](https://github.com/PABannier/bark.cpp/issues/6)).
+We expect to support multiple encoders in the future (see [this](https://github.com/PABannier/bark.cpp/issues/36) and [this](https://github.com/PABannier/bark.cpp/issues/6)), as well as music generation model (see [this](https://github.com/PABannier/bark.cpp/issues/62)).
 This project is for educational purposes.

 **Supported platforms:**